Thisara Samarasinghe

-Admiral Thisara Sugeeshwara Gunasekara Samarasinghe RSP, VSV, USP, ndc, psc, DISS, MNI, SLN (born: 16 July 1955) was the Commander of the Sri Lankan Navy from 15 July 2008 to 15 January 2011.
+Admiral Thisara Sugeeshwara Gunasekara Samarasinghe RSP, VSV, USP, ndc, psc, DISS, MNI, SLN (born: 16 July 1955) is Sri Lankan retired navy admiral and was the Commander of the Sri Lankan Navy from 15 July 2008 to 15 January 2011.
 He had a distinguished 36-year career in the Sri Lankan Navy.
 His career included a wide range of key appointments at sea and ashore, including training in the United Kingdom, India and the United States.

 Samarasinghe is currently serving as Sri Lanka’s High Commissioner to Australia, a position he has held since 28 July 2011.

 Personal life and education

 Born to Francis Samarasinghe a civil servant and Umawathie Samarasinghe a teacher, Samarasinghe was educated at the Royal College, Colombo.

 He won Royal College Colours in Athletics as a sprinter.
 In 1970, at Cadetting, he had the distinction of being lance corporal in Royal Platoon 1 that won the prestigious Herman Loos Trophy.
 He achieved the highest position of regimental sergeant major (RSM) of the National Cadet Corps (Sri Lanka) in 1973.
 He also won the Best Commander’s Prize in 1972 receiving the award from Prime Minister Sirimavo Bandaranaike.
 Finally Samarasinghe was selected as a senior prefect of Royal College.
 On leaving school, Samarasinghe joined Lever Brothers as a Trainee Executive.
 Three months later he left the Company and joined the Sri Lanka Navy as an officer cadet and thus began a voyage that brought him to the pinnacle.

 Samarasinghe is married to Malathie, an educationist, with a daughter Nadeesha and a son Harith.